OpenBuddy/OpenBuddy/README.md

 OpenBuddy-LLaMA series models are subject to Meta's licensing agreement.
 These models are intended for use only by individuals who have obtained approval from Meta and are eligible to download LLaMA.
 If you have not obtained approval from Meta, you must visit the https://ai.meta.com/llama/ page, read and agree to the model's licensing agreement, submit an application, and wait for approval from Meta before downloading the model from the model page.

-For the OpenBuddy-Falcon and OpenBuddy-OpenLLaMA series models, they are released under the Apache 2.0 License.
+For the OpenBuddy-Falcon-7B/40B, OpenBuddy-Mistral, OpenBuddy-Zephyr and OpenBuddy-OpenLLaMA series models, they are released under the Apache 2.0 License.
 Please refer to the Apache 2.0 License for applicable scope and restrictions.

+For other models, they are usually released under the same license as the base model.
+Please refer to the Model Card for more information.

-Regarding the source code related to the OpenBuddy open-source project (including, but not limited to, test code and the GrandSage Inference project), they are released under the GPL 3.0 License.
+Regarding the source code related to the OpenBuddy open-source project (including, but not limited to, example code), they are released under the Apache 2.0 License.

 ## Acknowledgements